Hello

 Teaching Assistant

-Teaching assistant for Signals & Systems course.
-Planned and facilitated weekly lab sessions and bi-weekly office hours to complement coursework.
+Signals & Systems: (Spring 2015) Planned and facilitated labs (1x/week) and office hours (2x/week).
 Graded homework assignments and tests.

 Research Assistant